robosangli/robosangli.github.io/_posts/2025-04-26-tri-engineer.md

 ### High Voltage Battery Build
 I supported with the build of a 35.7kWh 400V Li-ion battery pack comprising of 3 battery strings in parallel and 7 cells in series in each string.

 I started by sourcing all the necessary parts.
 This introduced me to HV contactors, current transducer sensors, battery management systems, cooling (heat exchanger, reserve tank, pumps) and the mechanical components needed like aluminum bridges, and copper busbars.
-I worked on the in-house CNC machining of certain parts like L-channel brackets below, and created the enclosure welding diagram.
+I worked on the in-house CNC machining of certain parts like L-channel brackets below, and created the enclosure welding diagram (comprising of steel tubing and threaded+unthreaded sleeves).

 <figure class="align-center">
 <img src= "/assets/images/tri-battery-channel-cnc-machining.png">
 <figcaption> It was my first time operating the CNC Machine with no assistance to drill precise holes into L-channels that keep the side panels for each battery string in place</figcaption>
 </figure>

-I am currently building a 3D printed box to house 9 contactors, 3 current transducer sensors, and 3 automobile resistors.
+I also assisted in the build of a 3D printed box to house 9 contactors, 3 current transducer sensors, and 3 automobile resistors.
 This will help in safely controlling the battery.

 <figure class="align-center">
 <img src= "/assets/images/tri-contactor-box-heat-set-insertion.png">